9dots/9dots.io-pages/OiQezr2.md

 	- After each attempt, students should write down what worked and what they should change using the iteration log handout.

 ## Evaluate - 5 minutes
-Students will test their programs by competing in a game of Mindstorm Pinball (the rules are listed below).
+Students test their programs by competing in a game of Mindstorm Pinball (the rules are listed below).
 When they have finished, students will discuss their engineering designs and fill out the robotics wrap-up handout.

-1. At the end of the allotted time, students will test their robots by playing a game of Mindstorm Pinball.
+1. At the end of the allotted time, students test their robots by playing a game of Mindstorm Pinball.
 To play, create a square playing area with walls on all four sides.
 Place the robot in the center and set a timer for 1 minute.
 Points will be awarded for each wall that the robot can touch within that time limit.
   - 1st time bouncing off of a wall: 10 points
   - 2nd time bouncing off of the same wall:  5 points
   - 3rd + time bouncing off of the same wall: 1 point
   - 50 bonus point each time all four walls are hit

 2. Discuss with students, "_How important was the placement of the touch sensor?_"
-	The placement of the the touch sensor is very important because if it is not in a place where it will get bumped, the robot will not be successful.
+	The placement of the the touch sensor is very important because if it is not in a place where it can be bumped, the robot can not be successful.

-3. Students will fill in the robotics wrap-up handout.
+3. Students fill in the robotics wrap-up handout.

 ## Standards